 Prediabetes is a message from your body.
 Think of it as the warning shot.
 But there’s a lot you can do to prevent or manage it to keep it from becoming full-blown Type 2 Diabetes.
 But first, a few basics.

 - Diabetes is a disorder of your metabolism that affects the regulation of glucose (sugar) in the bloodstream and its use in your cells for energy.

-- Insulin is a hormone made by your pancreas that acts like a key to let blood sugar into cells to be used for energy.
+- Insulin is a hormone made by your pancreas that acts as a key to let blood sugar into cells to be used for energy.

 Prediabetes is a message from your body telling you that your blood sugar is high, but not high enough to be Type 2 Diabetes.

 ➡ If you have prediabetes, the cells in your body don’t respond normally to insulin.

 ➡ Your pancreas makes more insulin to try to get cells to respond.

 ➡ Eventually your pancreas can’t keep up, and your blood sugar rises, setting the stage for Prediabetes—and Type 2 Diabetes down the road.

 As we now know, prediabetes is a message from your body, however, you can have prediabetes for years without symptoms, so it often goes undetected until serious health problems, such as Type 2 Diabetes, show up.